 This course will introduce new topics into the management curriculum in the areas of organizational behavior, organization development, human resource management, operations management, entrepreneurship, etc.

-BA 465 INTERNATIONAL MANAGEMENT Three Credits Offered as Needed
+BA 465 INTERNATIONAL MANAGEMENT

 Capstone course for majors in International Business.
 Integrates the strategic issues of managing a multinational firm with the cultural, political, economic, and social environments of global commercial enterprises.